reijer-dev/decompiler-benchmarking/README.md

 class to make one.
 The same goes for structs and global variables.
 Every producer is asked for the includes it uses and the c generator will make sure every #include is included only once.
+It is also possible to add functions by sending them directly to the CGenerator (CGenerator.addFunction).
 To distinguish code, one must also add ones own constant to EFeaturePrefix. java.
 Make sure it is unique.
 In order to actually generate pieces of code, one or more of these interfaces